sjaylee/monitor/README.md

 function: the push websocket to collect message send by machine.

-machineId: the param is machine Id of the machine which send message.
+machineId: the param is machine Id of the sending message machine.

 ## Sequence Diagram: